daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 {% endhighlight %}

 Less than 0.5!
 Null hypothesis rejected!
+Sorry men--*speaking as a man,* we have a tendency to reply to other people's tweets.